Documentation

 chat

-If message starts with a slash or backslash, automatically prepends a space so that the message is sent as a chat and not executed as a command.
+If messages[0] is a str starting with a slash or backslash, automatically prepends a space so that the messages are sent as a chat and not executed as a command.
+If len(messages) is greater than 1, join messages with a space separating them.
 Ignores empty messages.

 Since: v2.0